trimcao/sdcnd-p5-vehicle-detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+The windows that are marked as positive by the classifier are recorded.
+Then I threshold to find the areas that cover multiple positive windows, and show it as a heatmap.
+The areas that do not span enough number of windows (default threshold = 1) are disregarded.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+I used `scipy.ndimage.measurements.label()` to identify distinct areas in the heatmap.
+Each distinct area is assumed to correspond to a vehicle.
+Finally I draw bounding boxes to cover those detected areas.

-### Here are six frames and their corresponding heatmaps:
+##### Here are three test images and their corresponding heatmaps:

 ![alt text][heatmaps]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+##### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][pipeline_outputs]